browserengineering/book/book/invalidation.md

                 self.children.set(children)
 ```

-As with `get`, the `set` method automates the dirty flag operations,
+But the benefit is that `set`, much like `get`, automates the dirty
-making them hard to mess up. `ProtectedField` frees us from
+flag operations, making them hard to mess up.
+That makes it possible
-remembering that two fields (`children` and `children_dirty`) go
-together and makes sure we always check and reset dirty flags when
-we're supposed to.
+to think about more complex and ambitious invalidation algorithms to
+make layout faster.

 ::: {.further}
 [Under-invalidation][under-invalidation] is the technical name for the